Adonimac/Chemistry/README2.md

 Open Google Colaboratory in your web browser.

 Upload the ipynb file:
-Upload the ipynb file (Wine_Classification.ipynb) to your Google Collab session.
+Upload the ipynb file (Assignment2Chem.ipynb) to your Google Collab session.

 2. Uploading the Dataset
-Upload the Wine.csv File:
+Upload the solubility.csv File:

-The dataset used in this project is stored in the submission folder and is called Wine.csv.
+The dataset used in this project is stored in the submission folder and is called solubility.csv.
 To upload this file to your Colaboratory session:
 Click on the "Files" tab on the left-hand side of the Colaboratory interface.
-Click on the "Upload" button and select the Wine.csv file from your local machine.
+Click on the "Upload" button and select the solubility.csv file from your local machine.

 3. Running the Code

+Before running the notebook, ensure that you have the following Python packages installed: pip install rdkit-pypi deepchem dgl

 Run the Notebook:

 Once the dataset is uploaded, run each cell in the notebook sequentially.
 The notebook includes code for data exploration, preprocessing, model training, evaluation, and visualization.
 Analyze the Results:

-Review the output, including metrics, confusion matrices, ROC curves, and feature importance analyses.
+Review the output, including metrics, Mean Squared Error, Root Mean Squared Error,R-Squared and feature importance analyses.

 Dependencies
 The project uses the following Python libraries: